gayanhewa/exercism.io/hierarchy/Readme.md

 - The role relationships are not cyclic.
 - Errors will only be thrown for invalid user id's
 - The function assumes that the initial data given is valid.
 It does not validate the input data for the initial list of users and roles.
+- I have replaced setUser / setRoles in favour of UserHierarchy.New factory method